Daikon: Pakistan

 In Pakistani cuisine, the young leaves of the daikon plant are boiled and flash-fried with a mixture of heated oil, garlic, ginger, red chili, and various spices.
 The radish is eaten as a fresh salad, often seasoned with either salt and pepper or chaat masala.
 In Punjab province, daikon is used to stuff pan-fried breads known as paratha.
 Daikon's seed pods called moongray in local languages, are also eaten as a stir-fried dish across the country.

 Philippines

 In the Philippines, the sour stew sinigang may include daikon.
 Daikon is known locally as labanos.

 South Korea

-In South Korea, daikon radish is often used in kimchi, a traditional fermented dish.
+In South Korea, daikon radish is often eaten as kkakdugi, a variety of kimchi, the traditional Korean fermented dish.
 Kimchi is most commonly eaten as a side dish with rice, among other dishes.
 It is most commonly made with daikon radish, carrots, scallions, and other easily fermented vegetables.

 Taiwan

 In Taiwanese cuisine, both the root and the stems/leaves of the daikon are consumed.